gkv311/occt-samples-gtk/ReadMe.md

 On Windows platform, building has been checked with MinGW builds of GTK (from MSYS2 packages).

+The CMake option `USE_GLES2` could be used to switch from OpenGL desktop (`TKOpenGl`) to OpenGL ES (`TKOpenGles`) implementation, which would require OCCT built with appropriate modules enabled.

-## OCCT Gtk::GLArea sample for GTK3
+## OCCT Gtk::GLArea sample

+Projects within `occt-gtk3-glarea` (GTK3) and `occt-gtk4-glarea` (GTK4) subfolders
-Project within `occt-gtk3-glarea` subfolder shows OCCT 3D viewer setup from *OpenGL* context created by `Gtk::GLArea` within GTK3 application.
+shows OCCT 3D viewer setup from *OpenGL* context created by `Gtk::GLArea` within GTK application.

-## OCCT Gtk::GLArea sample for GTK4

-Project within `occt-gtk4-glarea` subfolder shows OCCT 3D viewer setup from *OpenGL ES* context created by `Gtk::GLArea` within GTK4 application.

 ## Troubleshooting

-The samples relies on X11 backend (`GDK_BACKEND=x11`), so that on Wayland session it will be running through Xwayland (which is expected to be done automatically).
+The samples relies on X11 backend (`GDK_BACKEND=x11`) with GLX (`GDK_DISABLE=egl`), so that on Wayland session it will be running through Xwayland (which is expected to be done automatically).

+Sample defines these environment variables within `OcctGtkTools::gtkGlPlatformSetup()` method called from `main()` before GTK application initialization, as GTK provides no public API for managing this
+(these GTK variables are provided 'for debugging purposes' and their behavior can be changed in future).

 Some bugs related to `Gtk::GLArea` have been observed with older GTK+ versions (Xubuntu 18.04).